 Lance Stroll and Sergio Pérez at Racing Point.

 In 2020 there was a similar situation.
 Sebastian Vettel did not have his contract with Ferrari renewed because his work was not meeting their expectations.
 Racing Point owners claimed they considered contracting him because of his past as a four-time champion (though it was proven later that the German bought shares from Aston Martin and ensured a financial investment to the team).
 Although it seemed apparent that the team would not choose Lance Stroll to give Vettel his seat, this is not just because he is the son of one of the owners.
-There are indeed companies that prioritize family ties and, if their members are not prepared to take this kind of responsibility, the business ends up going bankrupt.
+There are indeed companies that prioritize family ties.
+If their members are not prepared to take this kind of responsibility, the business will go bankrupt.
 But this is not the case observed in Lawrence Stroll: the success of his investments is due to care in decisions.

 That means that family ties are not the deciding factor for choices like this.
-What was discussed was which of the two drivers, Stroll or Pérez, would have more chances to bring the results that the team intends to achieve in 2021.
+The discussion was about which of the two drivers, Stroll or Pérez, would have more chances to bring the team’s desired results in 2021.
 Both have impressive achievements, differing in career time in Formula One: Pérez has ten, and Stroll has four.
-In technical terms, the two can be considered experienced drivers.
+In technical terms, both can be considered experienced drivers.
 However, the Mexican is more likely to retire early, as he is 30 years old and is in Formula One for a decade.
 Having both good sponsorships, sports investors find more prospects in young athletes, such as Stroll.

 It perceives that business involves much deeper issues than just kinship ties.
 Investment in Formula One is high risk and therefore, decisions require caution.
 Of course, the inconstant narratives of Racing Point difficulted the understanding of the facts (added to the team’s refusal to admit that Vettel is now a partner, not only a driver), so laypeople in business can judge this is a case of a father protecting his son.
 That is why one must coldly analyze the facts to disclose the information correctly.